FireDiscordBot/docs/hc/setup.md

 ## Languages

-Unlike the old Python version of Fire, the TypeScript rewrite allows you to change the language Fire uses!

-This can be changed either for just you or the whole server.

-{% hint style="info" %}
+Fire includes support for multiple languages, however, `en-US` (default) and `en-GB` (en-US with slight changes) are the only two available

-If you have the **Manage Server** permission, the `language` command will set the language for the whole server.
-To set it for yourself, run the command in DMs
+This can be changed either for just you or the whole server, depending on your permissions and where you run the command.
+If you have the **Manage Server** permission, the `language` command will set the language for the whole server (to set it for yourself, run the command in DMs), otherwise it will set your own language which will take priority over the server's language

-If a user has set their own language, they will see that language rather than the server language
-{% endhint %}

-To set the language, use `$language <language>` e.g. `$language en-GB`
+To set the language, use `/language <language>` e.g. `/language en-GB`

-Currently there's only 2 languages, `en-US` (default) and `en-GB` (en-US with slight changes)

 {% hint style="info" %}
 You can help contribute to the translation of Fire by joining the [Fire Crowdin](https://inv.wtf/i18n) project